-You must read your builder s risk insurance policy carefully and thoroughly to familiarize yourself with the many limitations and exclusions in the form.
-The limited coverage is often drafted by the builders risk insurance agent for any collapse or related issues.
-Read carefully before you enter into an agreement with your agent or sign the insurance coverage form.
-The most standard exclusions found in a builders risk policy are as follows:
+You must read your builder’s risk insurance policy carefully and thoroughly to familiarize yourself with the many limitations and exclusions in the form.
+The limited coverage is often drafted by the builders risk insurance specialist for any collapse or related issues.
+Read carefully before you enter into an agreement with your representative or sign the insurance coverage form.
+The most standard exclusions found in builders risk insurance Ontario are as follows:

 - Water Damage